Things to Consider Before Breast Enlargement Surgery

-However, if the implant is placed behind the muscle instead of on top, recovery will be a little harder and and you might be sore for longer. (many women choose to do this for a more realistic look and less chance of a scar shell forming around the implant).
+However, if the implant is placed behind the muscle instead of on top, recovery will be a little harder and you might be sore for longer. (many women choose to do this for a more realistic look and less chance of a scarred shell forming around the implant).

 They feel a lot different

 Breasts with implants feel a lot different to touch than real breasts.
 Although silicone breasts feel similar to real breasts, they are still manmade and don’t feel like natural breast tissue.